The Callista trilogy is the unofficial name for Children of the Jedi

 - Why Don't Ya Just Shoot Him?: Averted.
 Say what you like about how Madine died, but at least Durga was smart enough to ensure that it was properly carried out.

-- Would Not Shoot a Civilian: Heavily, heavily subverted when Daala orders Colonel Cronus to launch a terror campaign against a large number of civilian and military targets, including Khomm, the Chardaan Shipyards, and a library world with a massive fleet of Victory-class Star Destroyers.
+- Would Not Shoot a Civilian: Subverted when Daala orders Colonel Cronus to launch a terror campaign against a large number of civilian and military targets, including Khomm, the Chardaan Shipyards, and a library world with a massive fleet of Victory-class Star Destroyers.

 - You Are in Command Now: Pellaeon, after Daala resigns.